Bill Madden (musician): Activism and Environmentalism

 Some of Madden's frequent and recurring themes in his music include the quest for spiritual fulfillment, inequity between the wealthy and shrinking middle class, a plea for ethics and accountability of politicians and business leaders for the welfare of the global community as a whole, and calls against the damage being done to the environment.
-With the U.S. and global economic collapse in 2008, from the 2006 album, Gone, Madden presciently writes in the song What in the World: "I see the human cost / Lives ruined, jobs lost."
+Madden writes in a song titled What in the World from his 2006 album Gone: "I see the human cost / Lives ruined, jobs lost."
 In the title track Gone, Madden is tough on politicians and writes: "Mother Earth's a mess from pollution and war."

 Madden also expresses anger towards the harm caused by guns and violence in community.
 From the album Chillin’ In Hades, in Here And Now, which debuted on MTV's Real World Boston (Episode #20), Madden sings about the 1992 Los Angeles riots in the aftermath of the Rodney King verdict.

 Another recurring theme of Madden's is poverty and materialism.
 In Here And Now from the album Chillin' In Hades, Madden sings "hungry people need jobs and shelter."
 In Reconcile, which debuted on MTV's Real World Boston (Episode #14).
 In 2004, Madden was among the minority of musicians who challenged President George W. Bush.
 Madden spoke out in opposition to the Bush administration's invasion of Iraq in print and on the 2004 album Samsara's Grip in Om Tat Sat, Consequence of War, and World Just Is.
 Wim Boluijt of Real Roots Café writes "Madden ... placed his finger on the world's most vulnerable spot when, in Dangerous Game from Gone (2006) he asked: 'How many barrels of / Blood does it take / To fill an SUV / These days'."

 On the title track of his 2014 album New Religion, Madden rails against unfettered capitalism and greed, telling a story about a family having everything taken away from them: "The white shirts / Arrived today uninvited / Without any shame / They took everything... / Money, more money, more money, more / Hail to the kings of malfeasance... / God is greed, meet the new religion."

 In a 2014 interview, Madden spoke out for the need of more women in leadership roles in the world, "… when it comes to inequality, historically, no group of people have been discriminated against more than women.
 Men have been fucking up the world for thousands of years.
 It's time we give more women a chance to lead."

 In 1995, Madden launched the progressive news website activist360 which curates news stories, opinion pieces, periodicals, and research with a focus on current and breaking news dedicated to environmental issues, and climate change.